Epic-Breakfast-Productions/OpenQuarterMaster/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 * Ensure you are working off of the `development` branch, and making your PR merge into that branch.

+* Typically, working branches are structured as `dev/<issue # / name>`, to help denote the branch flow

 ### **Do you intend to add a new feature or change an existing one?**